 Polymorphism is an actively used design pattern created in 1960.
 In programming languages and type theory, polymorphism is the provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types.The most commonly recognised major classes of polymorphism are: Ad hoc polymorphism: defines a common interface for an arbitrary set of individually specified types.
 Parametric polymorphism: when one or more types are not specified by name but by abstract symbols that can represent any type.
 Subtyping (also called subtype polymorphism or inclusion polymorphism): when a name denotes instances of many different classes related by some common superclass..
 Read more on Wikipedia...

 - Polymorphism ranks in the top 25% of entities I track

 - the Polymorphism wikipedia page

-- I have 16 facts about Polymorphism. what would you like to know? email me and let me know how I can help.
+- Have a question about Polymorphism not answered here?
+Email me and let me know how I can help.

 "a" + "b"; 1 + 2